andrewaguiar/aws_clim/README.md

   - Returns an `OpenStruct.new(error: true, success: false, data: err)` when error happens.
   - Returns an `OpenStruct.new(error: false, success: true, data: JSON.parse(out, object_class: OpenStruct))` when command returns successfuly.

+All results are converted to OpenStruct objects recursivelly, so no need to handle Hash objects like `result.data['AttributeA']['AttributeB']`, instead just call `resut.data.AttributeA.AttributeB`.

 ## Installation

 Add this line to your application's Gemfile: